Seneca-AI/seneca/docs/tha_rules.md

 3. Branches shall be named with prefixes categorizing the work.
 For example:
     * feature/new_thing
     * cleanup/fix_thing
-4. All custom exported non-primtive typed objects must implement an exported package interface, use protos otherwise.
+4. All custom exported non-primitive typed objects must implement an exported package interface, use protos otherwise.
 (Exporting objects typed from libraries is fine.)
     * exported: starts with a capital letter
     * custom: defined in the package
     * non-primitive: not string, int, etc
+5. All mocked libraries (both internal and external) shall use the pattern described [here](https://eric-fritz.com/articles/testing-patterns-in-go/)